-Property insurance products can cover loss of or damage to real property (such as a home or place of business) or personal property and assets (including business inventory, personal good or machinery) from causes such as fire, weather, or theft.
-These may include coverage in the aftermath of catastrophic events including earthquakes, hurricanes and tornados.
+Property insurance products can cover loss of, or damage to real property (such as a home or place of business) or personal property and assets (including business inventory, personal goods or machinery) from causes such as fire, weather, or theft.
+These may include coverage in the aftermath of catastrophic events including earthquakes, hurricanes and tornadoes.

 Property insurance products must balance the risk of fraud and the desire for an appropriate payout with the cost and delay of verifying damage to the property:

 - Some products indemnify policyholders for the value of the loss or damage, but the verification needed to do so may be time consuming, costly, or even impossible.